veo-labs/openveo-core/docs/web-service.md

 HTTP Status Code | Details
 ---- | ----
-200 | Got the taxonomy's terms
+200 | Got the taxonomy terms
 500 | An error occured on the server side
 400 | Missing the taxonomy id
 401 | Authentication to the web service failed